thetarnav/solid-devtools/CONTRIBUTING.md

 The code if formatted with prettier.
 You can use it if you want, or not, it's up to you because the code get's formatted automatically by a github action.
 If you want to use it, you can run `pnpm format` to format the code.

+## Operating System

+I'm ([thetarnav](https://github.com/thetarnav)) working from a Windows PC, but it everything should work on macOS and Linux as well.
+If you find any issues, please open an issue.

+Alternatively, if something is off, I recommend using [Gitpod](https://gitpod.io) or [Codeflow](https://stackblitz.com/codeflow) for development.
+Both of them are free for oss projects like this one and will give you a stable development environment.

 ## CLI Commands

 Here is a list of the commands you can run in the project: